 Disney’s Animal Kingdom is divided into seven themed areas

-The Oasis is the park’s main entrance, providing guest services.
+The Oasis could be the park’s main entrance, providing guest services.
 It features several animal habitats, including African spoonbills, Australian white ibis, babirusas, bronze-winged ducks, buffleheads, Chiloe wigeons, Eleonora cockatoos, Florida cooters, giant anteaters, hooded mergansers, hyacinth macaws, lesser whistling ducks, military macaws, Puna teals, radjah shelduck, Reeves’s muntjacs, rhinoceros iguanas, ringed teals, rosy-billed pochards, ruddy ducks, scarlet macaws, spot-billed ducks, swamp wallabies, white-cheeked pintails, and yellow-billed teals.
 The main paths lead deeper into the park, and onto

 2. Discovery Island